rails/rails-dev-box/README.md

     ...
     vagrant@rails-dev-box:~$

 Port 3000 in the host computer is forwarded to port 3000 in the virtual machine.
 Thus, applications running in the virtual machine can be accessed via localhost:3000 in the host computer.
-If you are running into issues accessing your application on your host, be sure that WEBrick or any other web server you use is bound to the IP `0.0.0.0`, instead of `127.0.0.1` so it can access all interfaces.
+Be sure the web server is bound to the IP 0.0.0.0, instead of 127.0.0.1, so it can access all interfaces:

-In WEBrick you would do

     bin/rails server -b 0.0.0.0